SYED-RAFI-NAQVI/Linear-Regression-Form-Scratch/readme.md

 m and b is derived from a fromula y = mx + b.

-num of iterations is the parameter to indicate how much time to take to train the model
+num of iterations is the parameter to indicate how much time to take to train the model.

 # step - 3 :

 Finding the mean square error of the line for the given data points by using the formula (y - mx + b) **2 / N ====> averaging the error with the total number of points

-where N is the number of points in the data set
+where N is the number of points in the data set.

 This step finds the mean square error of the intial line.

 # step - 4 :

-Finding the best m, b for the best fit line
+Finding the best m, b for the best fit line.

 This step under goes recursiveness to find m, b where the line moves forward and backword with respect to the data points when there is less mean square error then we will get the best m, b values